reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

     @FunctionalInterface - Used to indicate that the interface cannot have more than one abstract method.
 The compiler throws an error in case there is more than one abstract method.

-    @SafeVarargs - The varargs functionality allowed creation of methods with variable arguments.
+    @SafeVarargs - The varargs functionality allowed the creation of methods with variable arguments.
 However, warnings were thrown when generics were used in the arguments. @SafeVarargs allowed for suppression of these warnings.

 ### Custom Annotations

 These are Annotations that are custom created to serve a particular purpose.
 Some of the common uses for custom annotations are:

-    1. Automate the generation of boiler plate code.
+    1. Automate the generation of boilerplate code.

     2. Provide the capability to trap errors at compile time such as potential null pointer checks.

-    3. Customize run-time behaviour based on the presence of custom annotations.
+    3. Customize run-time behavior based on the presence of custom annotations.

 An example of a Custom annotation would be: